Trial-Ready and Aggressive

 Our securities litigation practice is highly ranked by publications such as Chambers USA and The Legal 500.

-Teva Pharmaceuticals and its individual directors and officers in defense of one of the largest securities class actions currently pending as well as the more than 20 related direct actions, filed on behalf of more than over 75 opt-out plaintiffs.
+Teva Pharmaceuticals and its individual directors and officers in defense of one of the largest securities class actions currently pending as well as the more than 20 related direct actions, filed on behalf of more than 75 opt-out plaintiffs.
 The class action was settled in 2022 within insurance limits.

 Eros International, a leading Bollywood film producer, in the dismissal, with prejudice, of all securities fraud claims asserted on behalf of a putative class of shareholders.
 Following a coordinated attack by short sellers, Eros International’s share price had declined over 75%, prompting a wave of putative securities class actions.

 TPG, one of the world’s largest private equity funds, in a series of cases relating to a €1.5 billion recapitalization of a Greek telecom company, alleging that the recapitalization was, among other things, a fraudulent conveyance under NY, UK and Luxembourg law with alleged damages in excess of $1 billion.

-Royal Bank of Canada in securities fraud putative class actions (including the Newby class action) stemming from Enron's demise, alleging that RBC participated in Enron’s fraud and assisted Enron in misusing various complicated transactions and financial structures to overstate Enron's earnings and financial health.
-Kasowitz successfully obtained the dismissal of all claims against RBC.
+Royal Bank of Canada in putative class actions alleging that RBC participated in Enron’s fraud and assisted Enron in misusing various financial structures so as to overstate Enron’s earnings.
+We obtained the dismissal of all claims against RBC.

 MF Global Holdings, a former global financial derivatives broker, in investigations by the U.S. Attorney's office, the Securities and Exchange Commission, the U.S. Commodities Future Trading Commission and the Plan Administrator for MF Global Holdings in various actions arising out of MF Global Holding’s bankruptcy, including in a $3 billion lawsuit against its outside auditor, PwC, which settled during trial.